epccs/Gravimetric/Manager/manager/PowerManagement.md

 The PWR_IT four bytes sum to 15,1337,334 (e.g., 9*(2**24) + 5*(2**16) + 57*(2**8) + 118).
 PWR_I is from a 0.068 Ohm sense resistor that has a pre-amp with gain of 50 connected and a referance of 5V.
 PWR_IT is accumulated every 10mSec, so use PWR_I correction and divide by 1000*3600/100 to get 6.037mAHr (e.g., (accumulated/1024)*referance/(0.068*50.0)/36000)).
 Clearly it is running to fast, but it seems to work.

 ## Cmd 38 and 39 from the application controller /w i2c-debug running read analog referance.

 Read four bytes from I2C.
-They are bytes to a UINT32 from a buffered value in the manager EEPROM.
+They are from a buffered value mirrored in the manager's EEPROM.
 The value is ignored if out of range.
+Use 38 for EXTERNAL_AVCC, and 39 for INTERNAL_1V1 (not loaded by SelfTest).

 ```
 picocom -b 38400 /dev/ttyUSB0